bitex-la/bitex-guides/_docs/users/welcome.md

 index: 1
 ---

+Bitex lets you manage multiple `User` accounts as if they were your own.

 You will need to create Bitex `User` accounts to use them as `Concierge` payees, or if you're an asset manager that needs separate accounts for each customer.

-In order to create them, you will need to request `Master User` permissions.
+You will need to request `Master User` permissions before you can do this.

 A Bitex `User` is a full fledged account: It has balances, can receive and issue `Concierge` remittances, use the `Exchange`, among other things.